soran-ghaderi/torchebm/docs/developer_guide/implementation_models.md

 # Models Implementation

 !!! abstract "Implementation Details"
-    This guide explains the implementation of neural network models in TorchEBM, including architecture designs, training workflows, and integration with energy functions.
+    This guide explains the implementation of neural network models in TorchEBM, including architecture designs, training workflows, and integration with the `BaseModel`.

 ## Base Model Architecture